melpais/ai-workshop/5-document-understanding/README.md

 ## Steps
 - Navigate to [Document Understanding Solution](https://d2l8l7ins1imlo.cloudfront.net/home) website.
-- Login with your registered *email address (replace @ with . )*  If your email is john.citizen@world.com the username is john.citizen.world.com
+- You can use *demouser* for shared access.
-- You can also use *demouser* for shared access.
+- For private access login with your registered *email address (replace @ with . )*  If your email is john.citizen@world.com the username is john.citizen.world.com
 - Run the following test cases
   - Search for contextual question and compre results between OpenSearch and Kendra.
   - Upload a handwritten document and search for content